KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/02-POX_Core_Object/README.md

 # Result of component B
 Testo prova

-# normal warning, not be worry
+# normal warning, don't worry
 WARNING:version:POX requires one of the following versions of Python: 3.6 3.7 3.8 3.9
 WARNING:version:You're running Python 3.11.
 WARNING:version:If you run into problems, try using a supported version.